RodneyWardle2023/ca1/README.md

+CA 1 - CCT
-# ca1 for CCT MSC in Data Analytics
+This is my CA1 for MSC in Data Analytics